rds1983/WorldGenerator/README.md

 # WorldGenerator
 FNA Port of https://github.com/jongallant/WorldGeneratorFinal

+# Building from Source Code for MonoGame
+Open WorldGenerator.MonoGame.sln in the IDE.

-# Building from Source Code
+# Building from Source Code for FNA
 1. Clone following libraries:

    a.
 [FNA](https://github.com/FNA-XNA/FNA)